kcudding/ecotheory.github.io/teach/density-dependent.md

 ##### Allee effect

-Allee initially noticed that goldfish grew faster in water which had previously contained other goldfish, than in water that had not contained them.
+Allee initially noticed that goldfish grew faster in waters which had previously contained other goldfish, than in waters that had not contained them.
 He further experimented with a number of different species and showed that larger group size or some degree of crowding may stimulate reproduction, prolong survival in adverse conditions (through resistance to desiccation or by social thermoregulation), and enhance protection from toxic reagents (Allee & Bowen, 1932).

 **The Allee effect**